 In Iowa, city councils and their advisory bodies are required to comply with the open meetings law (Code of Iowa, Chapter 21).
 The law requires that meetings of governmental bodies are open to the public.
 A meeting is a gathering of a majority of members (or quorum) discussing city business.
 The city must give public notice of its council meetings and include the time, date, place of each meeting, and the tentative agenda.
 The city needs to advise the media which have filed a request for notice and post the notice on a bulletin board or other prominent place easily accessible to the public at the city’s principal office.
 If there is no city hall, the notice should be posted at the building where the meeting will be held.
 Notice must be provided at least 24 hours prior to the meeting.

-For a full explanation of Iowa’s open meetings law, please visit the open meetings section.
+For a full explanation of Iowa’s open meetings law, please visit the Open Meetings page.

 Setting the Agenda